-Prof. Aditya Banerjee is currently an Assistant Professor in the Finance and Accounting Area at the FORE School of Management (FSM).
+Prof. Aditya Banerjee is currently an Assistant Professor in the Finance Area at the FORE School of Management (FSM).
 Before joining FSM, He was an Assistant Professor in the Finance Area at the University of Petroleum and Energy Studies (School of Business).
 He has been a Lecturer in the Finance area at the Royal University of Bhutan (GCBS).
 He has several publications in peer-reviewed journals indexed in Scopus and listed in ABDC and ABS.
 His research focuses on understanding how information from different sources affects stock price movement differently.

 Corporate Finance, Asset Pricing, Information Efficiency of Stock Prices, and Banking.

 Corporate Financing, Investment Analysis and Valuation

 1) Kundu, S., & Banerjee, A. (2021).
 Does Twitter Activity Proxy for Idiosyncratic Information?
 Evidence from the Indian Stock Market.
 Indian Journal of Finance, 15(8), 8-23 DOI: http://dx.doi.org/10.17010/ijf%2F2021%2Fv15i8%2F165815 [ABDC – C; Scopus 51%; Cite Score: 1.3]